Disneyland Paris: Ownership

-Until June 2017, Disney only held a minority stake in the resort.
-In 2017, The Walt Disney Company offered an informal takeover of Euro Disney S.C.A., buying 9% of the company from Kingdom Holding and an open offer of 2 euros per share for the remaining stock.
+Up to that point, Disney only held a minority ownership stake in the resort.
+In early 2017, the company purchased 9% of Euro Disney S.C.A., buying 9% from Kingdom Holding and issued a tender offer of €2 per share for the remaining stock.
 This brought The Walt Disney Company's total ownership to 85.7%.
-The Walt Disney company will also invest an additional 1.5 billion euros to strengthen the company.
-On 19 June 2017 Disney completed a tender offer to own over 97% of Euro Disney and then implemented a full buyout of the shares they did not already own.
+The Walt Disney company also invested an additional €1.5 billion to strengthen and develop Disneyland Paris.
+In June 2017, Disney completed its tender offer and at the time owned over 97% of Euro Disney.
+It then implemented a full buyout of the shares they did not already own.
+In 2018, after taking full control of Disneyland Paris, Walt Disney reported its plans to invest €2 billion (US$2.47 billion) into the Disneyland Paris resort.

 History

 Seeking a location for a European resort

 Following the success of Disneyland in California, plans to build a similar theme park in Europe emerged in 1966 with sites in Frankfurt, Paris, London or Milan under consideration.
 Under the leadership of E. Cardon Walker, Tokyo Disneyland opened in 1983 in Japan with instant success, forming a catalyst for international expansion.
 In late 1984 the heads of Disney's theme park division, Dick Nunis and Jim Cora, presented a list of approximately 1,200 possible European locations for the park.
 Britain, France, Italy and Spain were all considered.
 However, Britain and Italy were dropped from the list due to both lacking a suitable expanse of flat land.
 By March 1985, the number of possible locations for the park had been reduced to four; two in France and two in Spain.
 Both nations saw the potential economic advantages of a Disney theme park and offered competing financing deals to Disney.